OVERLAND BIKE SHOW

 Meet Elspeth in the Moto Freight Authors’ Tent and get a signed copy of her book: ‘Lone Rider: The First British Woman to Motorcycle Around the World’

-Tommy the Triumph sidecar outfit
+Tommy the Triumph outfit

 Husband and wife team Richard & Mopsa English rode around the world on “Tommy” the sidecar outfit in the early 1980s, when the world didn’t seem quite as dangerous and when a British passport was a jolly good thing to carry in your waxed cotton jacket.
 Taking four and a half years to cover 90,000 miles across North and South America, Africa, Asia, the middle East, Australia and the Pacific rim, theirs was anything but a direct route.